Kennrock History, Family Crest & Coats of Arms

 The surname Kennrock was first found in Denbighshire where they held a family seat as Lords of the Manor of Nantclwyd Woore.
 The name appears as Kenricus and Kenric in the Domesday Book in 1086.
 "The family of Kenrick of Nantclwyd Woore, co Denbigh, claim from David Kenrick who fought under the Black Prince at Creci and Poictiers."

-Important Dates for the Kennrock family
+Early History of the Kennrock family

 This web page shows only a small excerpt of our Kennrock research.
 Another 79 words (6 lines of text) covering the years 1699 and 1659 are included under the topic Early Kennrock History in all our PDF Extended History products and printed products wherever possible.